memcached/shredders/README.md

 This is used internally by the memcached project but published in the interest of transparency.
 There is no support for these files.

-This system largely what we used `mc-crusher` for in the past.
-All development work is tested with this suite, often before it is even committed and definitely before being put into a versioned release.
+This system replaces what we used `mc-crusher` for in the past.
+All development work is tested with this suite.